yuvalten1/Estimation-of-Yield-and-Loss-in-Pomegranate-Orchards-Using-Deep-Learning-and-Tracking/README.md

 - Tree-level yield and loss estimation under commercial orchard conditions

-The system was evaluated on UAV video data collected from multiple commercial orchard plots and validated against field-based ground-truth measurements, demonstrating that explicitly modelling fruit loss yields a more realistic and operationally relevant assessment of orchard productivity
+The system was evaluated on UAV video data collected from multiple commercial orchard plots and validated against field-based ground-truth measurements, demonstrating that explicitly modelling fruit loss yields a more realistic and operationally relevant assessment of orchard productivity.

 ## Notebook Contents